VolkanSah/VolkanSah/README.md

 ![screenshot der wikipedia](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png)
 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")
 ![screenshot der wikipedia](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png)
 #### Since my birthday, this year, my github account will be public.
 I see i get old!
 This is for you my son, so you know who your father really is.
-Ask for the truth!
+Ask for the truth and be BATMAN too!

 - I update my hole gits and than make it public again.
 (Till yet only some % finished)